-As of the cut-off date, based on the closing pool, the collateral pool backing the instruments comprised 30,032 loans to private and commercial obligors totaling £625,007,501.52.
+As of the cutoff date following the addition of new receivables, the collateral pool backing the instruments comprised 190,980 loans to private and commercial obligors totaling £3,525 million.
 All receivables are sterling-denominated, and all borrowers are U.K. residents.
 The overall quality of data provided is in line with our standards.
-The discount rate for the pool was 7.2293%.
+The discount rate for the pool was 8%.

 The loans represent either HP, PCP, or LP agreements.
-The HP agreements are fixed-rate, fully amortizing loan contracts, repayable in equal installments over the loan term.
-The PCP and LP agreements are also fixed-rate, fully amortizing finance contracts repayable in a series of equal installments followed by a larger final balloon installment.
+The HP agreements are fixed rate, fully amortizing loan contracts, repayable in equal installments over the loan term.
+The PCP and LP agreements are also fixed rate, fully amortizing finance contracts repayable in a series of equal installments followed by a larger final balloon installment.